Modify element colors dynamicaly

 This is the dynamic way to change the color of an element; this will change the color based on the colors of the product.

-This is done by selecting the “Product” option under “Method”.
+This is done by selecting "Product" under the "Method" option.

 This is how the color is changed.
 There are two types of paint methods: